-Development of the Vermont Tobacco Control State Plan, 2015-2020 was initiated in 2015 per a CDC requirement of the Vermont Department of Health's Tobacco Control Program.
-Building on the existing Vermont Tobacco Evaluation & Review Board Work Plan: 2014 - 2017, the state plan includes state tobacco prevention and control goals for 2020, and measureable objectives to guide tobacco prevention and control efforts through 2020.
-Additionally, the state plan strategies are intended to direct collective efforts of all stakeholders working in tobacco prevention and control, including state agencies and programs, academia, community-based organizations and groups, health systems, nonprofits, advocacy groups, and others with an interest in tobacco prevention and control.
+Development of the Vermont Tobacco Control State Plan, 2015 - 2020, was initiated in 2015 per a CDC requirement of the Vermont Department of Health's Tobacco Control Program.
+Building on the existing Vermont Tobacco Evaluation & Review Board Work Plan: 2014 - 2017, the State Plan includes state tobacco prevention and control goals for 2020, and measureable objectives to guide tobacco prevention and control efforts through 2020.
+Additionally, the State Plan strategies are intended to direct collective efforts of all stakeholders in the state working in tobacco prevention and control, including state agencies and programs, academia, community-based organizations and groups, health systems, non-profits, advocacy groups, and others with an interest in tobacco prevention and control.

-The Vermont Department of Health's Tobacco Control Program sought stakeholder input to the goals, objectives, strategies, and key activities of the state plan starting in July 2015.
+The Vermont Department of Health's Tobacco Control Program sought stakeholder input to the goals, objectives, strategies, and key activities of the State Plan starting in July 2015.
 Initial thinking and input was provided by the VTERB Evaluation Committee and from representatives of the Vermont Agency of Education, Vermont Department of Liquor Control, Vermont Department of Health, and Coalition for a Tobacco Free Vermont.
-Representatives of these groups provided input on the gains and remaining challenges for tobacco prevention and control in Vermont, and potential opportunities and strategies to address tobacco use and burden over the next several years.
+Representatives of these stakeholder groups provided input on the gains and remaining challenges for tobacco prevention and control in Vermont, and potential opportunities and strategies to address tobacco use and burden over the next several years.

-In September 2015, the Vermont Tobacco Control State Plan Work Group (work group) was coordinated and convened four times through January 2016 to define strategies and activities for the state plan are meaningful, feasible, and based on best practice.
-The CDC's 2014 Best Practices for Comprehensive Tobacco Control Programs was referenced throughout the development of the state plan and informed the strategies identified and included.
+In September 2015, the Vermont Tobacco Control State Plan Work Group (Work Group) was coordinated and convened to provide guidance and expert input to the strategies and key activities defined in the State Plan.
+The Work Group convened four times through January 2016 to ensure the State Plan strategies and activities are meaningful, feasible, and based on best practice.
+The CDC's 2014 Best Practices for Comprehensive Tobacco Control Programs was referenced throughout the development of the State Plan and informed the strategies identified and included.
 Additional input was obtained through a series of public input meetings coordinated by VTERB.
-These meetings included community coalitions, Agency of Education tobacco grantees, state agencies, researchers, behavioral health organizations, and advocacy groups.
-VTERB adopted the state plan in spring 2016 and will be involved in convening stakeholder input on an annual basis
+The public input meetings included participation from community coalitions, Agency of Education tobacco grantees, state agencies, researchers, behavioral health organizations, and advocacy groups.
+VTERB adopted the State Plan in Spring 2016 and will be involved in co-convening stakeholder input on an annual basis